NiallMurphyWIT/HTB_Machine_Walkthroughs/Chemistry/Chemistry.md

 ## CIF Vulnerability
 Next, we can check if there are any vulnerabilities associated with CIF files that we can use to gain access to the box.

-Searching online and we find CVE-2024-2334 which can be used for 'Arbitrary Code Execution in Pymatgen via Insecure Deserialization'.
+Searching online will find CVE-2024-2334 which can be used for 'Arbitrary Code Execution in Pymatgen via Insecure Deserialization'.
 ```
 Reference:
 https://ethicalhacking.uk/cve-2024-23346-arbitrary-code-execution-in-pymatgen-via-insecure/#gsc.tab=0